alicehe2003/AnalyticsTracker2025/analytics-tracker/DESIGN.md

 Track and log changes and updates made to account - dates and times that new content was added, etc.

 Gauge how positive or negative the audience reaction is on each post based on comments/keywords.

+Retrieve comments to parse number of @ tags (as one potential measure of interest in content).

+Given a video's current analytics, extrapolate information about its predicted analytics - given a video with X views/likes/comments/shares, how many views/likes/comments/shares will it have in Y hours/days?

 # TODO